DaKittengamer/MC-Mod-Wiki/4/4-Space.md

    Iridium - Iridium is a ore.

+   Mercury Cobblestone - Mercury Cobblestone is a building block that can be harvested using wood tools or better and is mined the
+                   fastest with a pickaxe.
+It is obtained by mine Mercury Rock, Surface Rock, or Sub-Surface Rock with a pickaxe that doesn't have the Silk Touch enchantment.

+                   Recipes-

+   Mercury Rock - Mercury Rock is a building block which can be harvested using wood tools or better and is mined the fastest                 with a pickaxe.
+It streches from just underneath Mercury Sub-Surface Rock to Bedrock.

    Mercury Sub-Surface Rock - Mercury Sub-Surface Rock is a building block which can be harvested using wood tools or better
                         and it is mined fastest by pickaxes.
 It makes up the 3 layers below Mercury Surface Rocks.